Estimated reading time: 3 minutes, 32 seconds

 What Does it Mean to Win?

-Teams that are high performance, the likes of which I have been a part of in mycareer are few and far between.
+Teams that are high performance, the likes of which I have been a part of in my EMS career are few and far between.
 Winning in our case can be summed up like this.

 - Our client has had an enjoyable remodeling experience.